 Highlights of the area include the Anapala Chasm and Anapala Sea Track behind the village.
-There are also Ebony Rainforest Tours and an ebony shop to browse.
+There are also Ebony Rainforest Tours and Tiki’s Handicraft Shop with crafts and refreshments.
 The church is one of the best to go to for a Sunday church service as a visitor.

 The village also has the Lalopine Rockhouse as tourist accommodation.

 For more experiences in the area, check out the 5 Best Things to Do in Hakupu.